coleifer/peewee/docs/peewee/db_tools.rst

       Factory method that returns the appropriate :class:`SchemaMigrator` subclass for the given database.

+   .. method:: migrate(*operations)

+      Execute one or more schema-altering operations.
+Equivalent to the module-level :py:func:`migrate` helper.

+   .. method:: migration_context(atomic=True)

+      Context manager wrapping a migration run in the appropriate per-dialect safety: a transaction when the database supports transactional DDL (and ``atomic`` is true), and on sqlite the ``foreign_keys`` pragma is additionally disabled for the duration, as table-rewrites would otherwise fire ``ON DELETE CASCADE``.

-   .. method:: add_column(table, column_name, field)
+   .. method:: add_column(table, column_name, field, allow_not_null=False)

       :param str table: Name of the table to add column to.
       :param str column_name: Name of the new column.
       :param Field field: A :class:`Field` instance.
+      :param bool allow_not_null: Emit the column definition as-is, skipping the add-nullable-then-backfill sequence described below.

       Add a new column to the provided table.
 The ``field`` provided will be used to generate the appropriate column definition.

-      If the field is not nullable it must specify a default value.
+      If the field is not nullable it must specify a default value, unless ``allow_not_null`` is set.

       .. note::
          For non-null columns, the following occurs: